🧠 The problem: why LLMs forget everything

 This approach has the advantage of being:

-- Human-readable (it's Markdown)
+- Readable by a human (it's Markdown)

-- Version-controllable (Git-compatible)
+- Versionable (Git-compatible)

 - Inexpensive (no external service)

-- Reliable (a file doesn't "hallucinate")
+- Reliable (a file does not "hallucinate")

-🔍 RAG: Retrieval Augmented Generation
+🔍 RAG : Retrieval Augmented Generation

 The principle